devedmonton/codevid19.com/_posts/2020-04-16-foodsearchinc.md

 **Can you describe the skills you bring to the project?**

-Tyler, the technical co-founder is a full-stack software developer and scrum master.
+Tyler, the technical co-founder is a full-stack software developer and Scrum master.
 I am a non-technical co-founder, and manage the operational and business development side.

 **How does it feel to be collaborating on a project at a time like this?**